janeczku/calibre-web/readme.md

 - Support for public user registration
 - Send eBooks to Kindle devices with the click of a button
 - Support for reading eBooks directly in the browser (.txt, .epub, .pdf)
-- Upload new books in PDF format
+- Upload new books in PDF, epub, fb2 format
 - Support for Calibre custom columns
 - Fine grained per-user permissions